Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Examples

 respectively.
-Because both of these functions are real valued, $\nu$ has a lower bound.
-Using Vieda's theorem in the quadratic equation and the fact that the two rates satisfy the detailed balance condition, we can directly verify that these two functions satisfy the fluctuation theorem~\cite{Lebowitz1999}:
+Because both of these functions are real, $\nu$ has a lower bound.
+Using Vieda's theorem in the quadratic equation and considering that the two rates satisfy the detailed balance condition, we can directly confirm that these two functions satisfy the fluctuation theorem~\cite{Lebowitz1999}:

-If the detuning $\Delta$ is zero, $\it i.e.$, a resonant field is driving the system, Eq.~(\ref{SCGFofentropycurrent}) gives the same result as Eq.~(37) in Ref.~\cite{Liu2024}.
+If the detuning $\Delta$ is zero, $\it i.e.$, a resonant field is driving the system, Eq.~(\ref{SCGFofentropycurrent}) yields the same result as Eq.~(37) in Ref.~\cite{Liu2024}.
 Hence, the detuning does not affect the fluctuation theorem.

-In the second case, we are interested in the dynamic activity, where both weights $w_{\pm}$ equal $1$.
-Simple algebraic operations on Eq.~(\ref{equationofpolestiltedquantummasterequation}) result in
+In the second case, we are interested in the dynamic activity, where both weights $w_{\pm}$ are equal to $1$.
+Simple algebraic operations on Eq.~(\ref{equationofpolestiltedquantummasterequation}) yield

 This is also a quadratic equation in the variable $z$.
-According to Eq.~(\ref{SCGFdefinitionFPTtype1}), the SCGF in the FPT statistics is the logarithm of largest positive real root.
+According to Eq.~(\ref{SCGFdefinitionFPTtype1}), the SCGF in the FPT statistics is the logarithm of the largest positive real root.
 Thus, we obtain

-If $\Delta=0$, Eq.~(\ref{SCGFtwolevelsystemdynamicactivity}) gives the same result as Eq.~(42) in the previous paper.
-Comparing the previous formulas, as the nonzero detuning does not significantly change their forms, we do not present their data with concrete parameters.